pdfclown/pdfclown-common/docs/common/maintenance.md

 - `release` (ephemeral) — for release preparation (e.g. `release/1.3.0`), branched out from `main` (current development line) or `r/*` (release maintenance line) branches

 > [!NOTE]
-> Branch names are configured for pre-commit check via [commit-check.toml](../commit-check.toml).
+> Branch names are configured for pre-commit check via `commit-check.toml` in the project.

 ### Pull Requests

 Pull request titles MUST be defined according to Conventional Commits 1.0, as specified in "[Commits](#commits)" section.

 > [!NOTE]
-> Pull request titles are configured for CI check via [pull-request.yml](../.github/workflows/pull-request.yml).
+> Pull request titles are configured for CI check via `.github/workflows/pull-request.yml` in the project.

 In order to leave a clear and linear commit history, PR branches MUST be merged into their base branch via squash, retaining the relevant commit messages of the squashed commits.